 Santa Fe Community College offers a range of classes that will prepare students to work on today’s advanced vehicle systems.
-This program will provide students with the background and knowledge to earn their Automotive Service Excellence (ASE) Certification in up to seven competency areas, including Automotive Engine Repair; Auto Maintenance and Light Truck Repair; Automatic Transmission Transaxle; Automotive Heating and Air Conditioning; Brakes; Manual Transmission and Drive Train; and Steering and Suspension.
+This program will provide students with the background and knowledge to earn the Automotive Service Excellence (ASE) Certification in up to seven competency areas: Automotive Engine Repair, Auto Maintenance and Light Truck Repair, Automatic Transmission Transaxle, Automotive Heating and Air Conditioning, Brakes, Manual Transmission and Drive Train, and Steering and Suspension.

 (NEW STUDENTS: Start Here!)

 All classes are taught by ASE Certified Technicians.
 Thanks to a partnership with Snap-On Tools, students can purchase their tools at a greatly discounted rate.
 Marketing funding for this program provided in-part by the Carl D. Perkins Education Grant.

 Degrees or Certificates

 - Auto Maintenance and Light Truck Repair Certificate

 - Automatic Transmission Transaxle Certificate